Helvella lacunosa: Distribution and habitat

 This species is common in Eastern North America and is also found in Europe, Varsey Rhododendron Sanctuary in Sikkim, Japan, and China.

 It is frequent in the alpine, and temperate zones of both the northern and southern hemispheres.

 The species occurs under pine, oak and Douglas fir and nearby parkland and lawns.
 Fruiting bodies appear in late summer and autumn, though have been recorded in winter in California.
 It often occurs on burnt ground.

-Two similar looking species occur in Western North America – Helvella vespertina is associated with conifers and Helvella dryophila is associated with oak.
-The European Helvella lacunosa has been found in Eastern North America, but rarely in the west.
-H. lacunosa has occasionally been found on the SW coast of British Columbia and on southern Vancouver Island.
+Two similar looking species occur in Western North America; Helvella vespertina is associated with conifers and H. dryophila is associated with oak.
+The European H. lacunosa has been found in Eastern North America, but rarely in the west.